MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xa--irql-not-less-or-equal.md

 The error that generates this bug check usually occurs after the installation of a faulty device driver, system service, or BIOS.

-If you encounter bug check 0xA while upgrading to a newer version of Windows, the error might be caused by a device driver, a system service, a virus scanner, or a backup tool that is incompatible with the new version.
+If you encounter bug check 0xA while upgrading to a newer version of Windows, the error might be caused by a device driver, a system service, a virus scanner, or a backup tool that's incompatible with the new version.

 **Resolving a faulty hardware problem:** If hardware has been added to the system recently, remove it to see if the error recurs.
 If existing hardware has failed, remove or replace the faulty component.
 Run hardware diagnostics that are supplied by the system manufacturer.
 For details on these procedures, see the owner's manual for your computer.